mozzling/axiom-design-docs/content/pages/badge.md

       - title: Badges vs. Lozenges
         text: >-
-          Badges show counts using numerical figures only, with the exception of mathmatical symbols such as “+” , ”-“ and ”%” and number abbreviations such as “k” and “m”.
+          Badges show counts using numerical figures only, with the exception of mathematical symbols such as “+” , ”-“ and ”%” and number abbreviations such as “k” and “m”.
 For more guidance see \[number formats]

           \[Lozenges] highlight an item's attributes or status and can use alphanumeric characters.